H.I.S. (OTCMKTS:HISJF) Sets New 52-Week Low at $15.69

-H.I.S.
-Co., Ltd. (OTCMKTS:HISJF – Get Rating) shares reached a new 52-week low during trading on Wednesday .
-The company traded as low as $15.69 and last traded at $15.69, with a volume of 0 shares traded.
+Shares of H.I.S.
+Co., Ltd. (OTCMKTS:HISJF – Get Rating) reached a new 52-week low on Tuesday .
+The company traded as low as $15.69 and last traded at $15.69, with a volume of 0 shares changing hands.
 The stock had previously closed at $15.69.

-Separately, Zacks Investment Research raised H.I.S. from a “sell” rating to a “hold” rating in a research note on Tuesday, March 1st.
+Separately, Zacks Investment Research raised H.I.S. from a “sell” rating to a “hold” rating in a report on Tuesday, March 1st.

 H.I.S.
 Co, Ltd. provides travel agency services worldwide.
 The company offers sports related tours, such as ski and diving tours; casual to luxury cruises; escort accompanied tours, honeymoons, and onboard weddings; and local tour services in Australia, Bali Island, Guam, Thailand, and South Korea.
 It also operates hotels and theme parks, as well as provides airline tickets.